Skip to content

 cd my_new_project

-3. Make sure this install worked by running these lines in python.
+3. Verify the installation by running these lines in Python.
 You may need to restart your terminal/Spyder for this to work.

 import example_app